 If you are looking for a way to improve hiring processes, job suitability tests should come under consideration.

-When deciding which stages of screening to use, there are a few things to consider – and one of the criteria should be whether these options will have a benefit for your process.
+When deciding which stages of screening to use, there are a few things to consider – and one of the criteria should be whether these options will benefit your process.

 This consideration is especially important when it comes to job suitability tests.

-This is often given as a percentile against a 'norm group', and allows recruitment teams to take forward the highest-scoring candidates to the next stages of the process.
+A job suitability test is an assessment that is used to screen applicants during the recruitment process.
+Job suitability test score is often given as a percentile against a norm group, and allows recruitment teams to take forward the highest-scoring candidates to the next stages of the process.

 What all these tests have in common is that they allow employers to assess each candidate in a standardised way that removes unconscious bias, and tests for aptitudes and traits that predict success.